DavidRodriguezSoaresCUI/PyYoloCR/README.md

 ## Determining the parameters for the `YoloAIO.vpy` file
 0. Open `YoloAIO.vpy` in Vapoursynth Editor and set value `VideoSrc` to the path of the video file from which you want to extract subtitles.
 1. 'Resize' step : Set `Step` to 1 and adjust these values:
 	* `DimensionCropbox` determines the width/height of the bounding box.
+Make sure it's big enough.
 	* `HauteurCropBox` determines the vertical position of the bounding box.
 	* In this step, you are to choose values such that any subtitles are within the bounding box.
 2. 'Threshold' step : Set `Step` to 2 and adjust these values: